swaptacular/swpt_creditors_ui/README.md

 TOKEN_URL=https://demo.swaptacular.org/oauth2/token
 CLIENT_ID=creditors-webapp

-# This is the starting URL for the Web App, and it must exactly match
+# This must be the starting URL for the Web App, and it must exactly
-# the "redirect URL" that has been configured for the client with the
+# match the "redirect URL" that has been configured for the client
-# given CLIENT_ID.
+# with the given CLIENT_ID.
 REDIRECT_URL=https://demo.swaptacular.org/creditors-webapp/
 ```